-A link to recorded lectures of Track 2 and Track 3 courses from past quarters will be available here soon.
+Click here to view recordings of the most recently completed Track 2 and Track 3 courses from past quarters.

 Upon acceptance to Track 3 MSCR, participants must apply directly for admission to the UCLA Graduate Division.
 Track 3 student stipends and fees are supported by their home departments; admission to the program requires a letter of commitment for this support from the student's clinical department chair.

 UCLA non-academic-senate employees with appointments of at least 50% may receive a two-thirds reduction in fees.
 See Procedure 51—Reduced Fee Enrollment.

 Applicants from UCLA partner affiliates may be eligible for shared tuition support from the CTSI.

 Fees are subject to revision without notice.
 To view the 2016-17 fee schedule, click here.

 STEP 1: Applicants (excluding UCLA Medical Students) must arrange a meeting or telephone appointment with Dr. Veena Ranganath, the Co-Director, before submitting an MSCR application packet.
 Email Dr. Ranganath